BlockMedical/BlockMedical/README.md

 8. Select the function `registerIPFS` in the drop down and copy/paste your IPFS hash your would like to register
 9. That's it.
 Your MetaMask wallet will provide you a transaction where you can keep track of your registration along with the token.

-# BMD Wallet - Under Development
+## BMD Wallet - Under Development
 https://github.com/BlockMedical/BMDWallet is based on an iOS app from Qtum blockchain.
 We welcome the community to help out to build and enhance this to tap into our infrastructure and Ethereum Smart Contract.

+# How to Access Code and Data
+Stay Tune!
+It is coming.